coffee-cup/styx/README.md

 - Psudeo-assignment (converted interally to lambda application)
 - Immutability

-_This is a very large work in progress and does not currently work :D I will be committing a lot of time to this this semester._
+_This is a very large work in progress and does not currently work :D I will be committing a lot of time to this after this semester._

 ## TODO